videosdk-live/videosdk-rtc-react-sdk-example/README.md

 🛠️ `Development Environment`:

 - You may use a temporary token for development.
-To create a temporary token, go to VideoSDK [dashboard](https://app.videosdk.live/api-keys) .
+To create a temporary token, go to VideoSDK's [dashboard](https://app.videosdk.live/api-keys) .

 🌐 `Production Environment`: